It was simply one of those days.

 If you work for the Illinois DOT, then you know about Form BC2259 – Erosion Control Inspection Report.
 I’d say, in 9 out of 10 of our reports, one of the inspection comments always deals with the need to clean out inlet filters.
 I’ve never-much considered debris in the filters to be a significant issue.
 It’s an easy maintenance item, a no-brainer.

-I was so pissed off – Our inlet filters were chock full of shit.
+I was so pissed off – Our inlet filters were chock full of debris.
 Not just one or two, they ALL SEEMED TO BE FULL!!!
-And here I am with the contractor’s laborers, on our hands & knees in dirty stormwater pulling stuffed, water-laden shit bags out of catch basins!
+And here I am with the contractor’s laborers, on our hands & knees in dirty stormwater pulling stuffed, water-laden silt bags out of catch basins!
 Now granted, Mother Nature unleashed on us and there was overland flow coming from all directions, so I get it, She smacked us in the back of the head pretty hard.
 But let me tell you something: Your frame of reference changes dramatically when it’s YOU pulling out half-packed inlet filters and not simply watching the contractor’s guys do it!
 So today, I had every right to be honked-off.
 Nonetheless, I don’t think I’m going to be the most popular guy on the site when our erosion report comes out and requires that EVERY SINGLE INLET FILTER ON OUR JOB BE INSPECTED AND CLEANED AS NECESSARY!